TrinaNix4/CS1400_Python_Programs/Readme.md

 - push() adds an element to the top of the stack
 - pop() removes the element from the top of the stack
+- a single pointer that keeps track of the top of the stack

 - last element to be added to the stack is the first to be removed

+# Queue

+- linear data structure

+- FIFO - first-in, first out; elements stored in a queue with 2 main functions

+  - enqueue - add items to back of queue
+  - dequeue - remove from the front of the queue

+- first element to be added is the first to be removed, and last element to be added is the last to be removed

+- good for tasks that must be processed in order

+# Linked list

+- linear data structure in which each element, or node, contains a value and a pointer to the next node in the list.
+The last node points to a null value to indicate the end of the list

+- advantages
+  - dynamic in size; nodes can be added or removed from the list at any time; small pieces of memory instead of one big chunk of data like an array has.
+  - ideal for situations where the size of the data is not known in advance, or size of data may change frequently (adding or deleting data)

+* efficient insertion and deletion operations; just change the pointers
+* disadvantages - slower random access time than arrays to access a node at a specific index
+* require additional memory for storing the pointers